 Among them is defense spending.

-We all agree that we have to do more.
+And we all agree that we have to do more.

 Why was that last year?

-That was the Secretary General, the last comment you heard of NATO backing up President Trump, and the only reason they are paying more is because President Trump is demanding that they pay more.
+And the only reason they are paying more is because President Trump is demanding that they pay more.

-Uh and by the way, the budget is significant.
+And by the way, the budget is significant.

-We're talking about uh NATO's massive budget, it's about a trillion dollars.
+We're talking about NATO's massive budget.

-Now the president is asking Europe and our allies to pay their fair share.
+Now, the president is asking Europe and our allies to pay their fair share.

 Right now, the United States, this is your money, your family's money, your taxpayer dollars.

-Um, that comes into play.
+That comes into play.

-And the United States pays 3.57% of our massive GDP, and then Greece, 2.36%.
+And the United States pays 3.57% of our massive GDP.

-The United Kingdom, 2.12%, Estonia, uh 2.08%, and Poland, by the way, 1.99%.
+And Poland, by the way, 1.99%.

 So they're paying the 2%, but they're not willing to make any energy deals with Vladimir Putin and put the lifeblood of their economy into his hands.

-Steve Bannon, um this is just wrong.
+Steve Bannon, this is just wrong.

-If you look at all the meltdown on CNN, MSNBC, the Joe Scarborough show, David Ignatius, Richard Haas, all of these guys that that melted down over the last 48 hours.
+If you look at all the meltdown on CNN, MSNBC, the Joe Scarber show, David Ignatius, Richard Haas, all of these guys that melted down over the last 48 hours, not one number or statistic comes out.

-It's uh on your show last night, your opening monologue, you walk the American people through more details than everybody else wants to have happy talk.
+It's on your show last night, your opening monologue, you walk the American people through more details than everybody else wants to have happy talk.

 President Trump is trying to make NATO work.